good-loop/doc/pages/Good-Loop-terminology.md

 These are pretty clear when expanded - but we also use the acronyms.

-- <code>Response-to-Brief (RTB)</code> The proposal we send a client after they send us a brief.
+- `Response-to-Brief (RTB)` The proposal we send a client after they send us a brief.
 Note: elsewhere in adtech RTB means realtime bidding.
-- <code>Post Campaign Analysis (PCA)</code> The report we send a client after the campaign.
+- `Post Campaign Analysis (PCA)` The report we send a client after the campaign.

 ## Good-Loop Advert Taxonomy